Chrisa142857/Chrisa142857.github.io/index.md

 I am interested in point set registration, image registration and deep learning, especially Gaussian mixture model (GMM) and whole slide image (WSI) analysis.

 Recently I have submitted a preprint paper, and have been working on an on-going in-the-wild emotion recognition competition associated with **ICCV 2021**.
-Our model on the validation set significantly outperform the baseline and the champion of last year.
+Our model on the validation set significantly outperforms the baseline and the champion of last year.

 # Research Experience